 The British Virgin Islands offer distinct advantages over other jurisdictions.
 The most popular entity is known as a BVI BC (business company).

 Reputable Regulatory Environment

 The British Virgin Islands are leaders in the offshore regulatory environment.
-They have a distinct combination of oversight and a laissez faire approach which makes it both easy to do business – yet reputable with banks and other jurisdictions around the world.
-In other words – its not cowboy country, but you are free to do as you please within reason, assuming your activities are legitimate and legal.
+They have a distinct combination of oversight and a laissez faire approach which makes it both easy to do business – yet is reputable with banks and other jurisdictions around the world.
+In other words – it’s not a cowboy country, but you are free to do as you please within reason, assuming your activities are legitimate and legal.